Chapter 2: Traffic Laws & Safe Driving

 Texting and Cell Phone Use While Driving

 Distracted driving is one of the fastest growing safety issues.
-According to the National Highway Traffic Safety Administration (NHTSA), 3,477 people were killed and an estimated 391,000 people were injured on U.S. roadways in 2015 because of distracted drivers.
+According to the National Highway Traffic Safety Administration (NHTSA), 3,166 people were killed on U.S. roadways in 2017 because of distracted drivers.
+There were 229 teens between the ages of 15 to 19 killed in distraction affected crashes in 2017.
 Distracted driving is doing another activity while driving.
 This takes the driver’s attention away from the primary task of driving and increases the risk of crashing.
 Common distractions include but are not limited to talking on a cell phone, texting, reading, eating, grooming, using a navigation device, and adjusting the stereo system.
 The presence of a passengers and pets can also increase crash risk.
 Georgia law requires drivers to exercise due care in operating a motor vehicle and prohibits any action that distracts the driver from the safe operation of such vehicle.

 Texting and Driving